Fumi24/RunesReformed/README.md

 An automatic rune setter for league of legends preseason rune changes, with over 350+ pages.

+# Currently alot of pages will not work duo to the Magical Footwear changes, waiting for champion.gg to update and then it will be resolved.

 [In Action!](https://i.gyazo.com/97cfa959c2bb46ef7878a7d9cdf8530d.mp4)

 ## How to use